chbh-opensource/chbh-on-bear/docs/software/conda.md

 Managing software dependencies can be one of the most annoying things in scientific computing, especially when dealing with complex systems with multiple packages and libraries.

-<b>This is where `conda` comes in - a package management system that simplifies the task of installing, configuring, and managing software packages and their dependencies.</b>
+**This is where `conda` comes in - a package management system that simplifies the task of installing, configuring, and managing software packages and their dependencies.**

 BEAR systems offer a default Python environment, but it must be loaded beforehand, and it does not allow you to install additional packages that are not already provided.